siyb/tw-fdpsm-2-orm/tw-mad-11-orm.md

 * The Class contains methods to find instances as well
 * Adds other domain logic
 * => SRP?
 Not so much, data and logic are mixed!
-* Example: Ruby On Rails ORM
+* Example: Sequlize, ActiveRecord (Rails), loopback ORM

 ## ORM / ORM Concepts - 4 - Pattern: Data Mapper

 * Data Object and Database are separated
 * Responsibilities are clearly defined
 * Save / update / delete / find are not part of the entity
-* Example: Hibernate / JPA - EntityManager
+* Example: Hibernate / JPA - EntityManager, SQL Alchemy

 ## ORM / ORM Concepts - 5 - Lazy Loading